NicoleEic/Brain_and_Code/_posts/2019-08-07-some-bits-about-bids.md

 #### Convert FEAT timing files

-I use FSL's FEAT to analyse task fMRI data.
+I use FSL's<sup>2</sup> FEAT to analyse task fMRI data.
 The timing information about the GLM for FEAT is stored in form of one separate txt for each EV (or regressor).
 I wrote a script that converts these timing files to a single .tsv file, which can be stored as `*_events.tsv` file with the raw task data.
 The whole script can be found in my Github repository at `https://github.com/NicoleEic/projects/blob/master/neuro_scripts/convert_timing_files/convert_timing_files.py`

 # That's it!